-- " Review plate waste regularly and change the amounts of any frequently wasted items. - " Measure portion sizes to ensure they are suitable for the target audience.
+- " Review plate waste regularly and change the amounts of any frequently wasted items. - " Measure portion sizes to ensure they are suitable for the target audience. - " Seek feedback from residents about dishes or accompaniments which are left uneaten and why.

 Providing healthy food means little if it is left uneaten.
-Reducing plate waste reduces your ingredient spend and waste disposal costs and benefits the pupils in your care by increasing their nutrient intake.
+Reducing plate waste reduces your ingredient spend and waste disposal costs and benefits your consumers by increasing their nutrient intake.